 In order to work and stay in Germany for more than 90 days, you will then have to apply for a residence permit once you arrive in Germany at the local Foreigners' Office.

-Stipend/fellowship holders are unaffected by this regulation as they are not employees.
+Scholarship/fellowship holders are unaffected by this regulation as they are not employees.